 - The indoor messy bun

 Lockdown or not, most people prefer staying indoors when the temperatures are soaring.
 That also means we’d probably find you with your hair tied up in a messy bun or ponytail.
-These hairstyles leave little to no room for your scalp to breathe, causing sweat build-up, and in turn triggering dandruff.
+These hairstyles leave little to no room for your scalp to breathe, causing sweat build-up, and in turn can trigger dandruff.

 Spending a lot of time in the kitchen or doing household chores can leave you hot and sweaty.
 When sweat mixes with dirt and product build-up, it can prove to be a major dandruff trigger.